 The rotator cuff muscles are the main group of muscles in the shoulder joint.
 These four muscles are the supraspinatus, infraspinatus, subscapularis, and the teres minor.
 The rotator cuff can be vulnerable to overuse and strains due to their dynamic actions.
 Other joints within the shoulder are the sternoclavicular, the acromioclavicular and the scapula-thoracic joints.
 Any injuries or conditions to the musculature or ligaments of the entire shoulder complex can dramatically affect the function of the shoulder.

 The 5 shoulder symptoms can have possible indications for various shoulder pathology or other serious medical conditions.
 There are many shoulder pathologies which can be identified from the 5 symptoms:

 Shoulder pain could indicate other serious medical conditions, so it is important to get advice from a skilled physician.

 The JOI team believes in a full continuum of care for the treatment of the shoulder joint.
 This involves preparing our patients for a full return to their prior level of activities.
 For our athletes, our trained professionals will use protocols for a safe return to their sport.
 Our clinicians also use the Dartfish video analysis program to correct any bio-mechanical errors which might have contributed to the original injury.
 For our other patients, our clinicians will develop a program to gradually return them to normal activities.

 If you have any of the above 5 shoulder symptoms, early medical intervention can make a big difference in your recovery.
-The Jacksonville Orthopaedic Institute will provide the highest level of expertise to help you return to your normal, active lifestyle.
+The Jacksonville Orthopedic Institute, the offical sports medicine providers fot the Jaguars, will provide the highest level of expertise to help you return to your normal, active lifestyle.
 Call JOI-2000 or click on the Book an Appointment button.